Welcome to Year 4!

 Our aim at St. Joseph’s is to promote a love of reading within children throughout the school whilst teaching them the important skills of phonics, de-coding, fluency and comprehension.

-During the spring term, we will be reading a variety of texts such as classics: Wind in the Willows as well as a novels by Roald Dahl.
+During the summer term, we will be reading and comparing a variety of texts by Roald Dahl and and then looking at his biography.

 Areas to consider when producing a piece of writing;